micbelgique/Proxicall/README.md

 ![web app user settings view](https://github.com/micbelgique/ProxiCall/blob/master/pictures/webappusersettings.png)

 Next, execute the Update-Database command in the Package Manager Console.
+Don't forget to put your web app in https only inside TLS/SSL Settings.
 You can now publish the project on Azure.

 ## ProxiCall Bot